Southern bread riots: Richmond bread riots

+After the Battle of Seven Pines (May 31 and June 1, 1862), incoming confederate soldiers, sex workers, and prisoners of war into Richmond only worsened the availability of supplies.
+Leading up to the riot, in March of 1863, poor weather conditions and flooding had prevented farmers from traveling and selling produce.
+The meeting with Governor John Letcher on April 1, 1863 and subsequent riot the next day, was believed to have been organized in late March in Oregon Hill by Mary Jackson, a peddler and the mother of a soldier, and Minerva Meredeth, a butcher's apprentice.

-On April 2, 1863, in the Confederate capital of Richmond, Virginia, about 5,500 people, mostly poor women, after being denied a meeting with Governor John Letcher to seek relief amid food and fuel shortages, broke into shops and began seizing food, clothing, shoes, and even jewelry before the militia arrived to restore order.
+On April 2, 1863, in the Confederate capital of Richmond, Virginia, about 5,500 people, mostly poor women, after being denied the meeting with Governor John Letcher to seek relief amid food and fuel shortages, broke into shops and began seizing food, clothing, shoes, and even jewelry before the militia arrived to restore order.
 Tens of thousands of dollars' worth of items were stolen.
-No one died and only a few were injured.
-The riot was organized and instigated by Mary Jackson, a peddler and the mother of a soldier.
+There were no deaths and only a few were injured, but Virginia's armed forces made numerous arrests of both men and women.

 President Jefferson Davis pleaded with the women and even threw them money from his pockets, asking them to disperse, saying "You say you are hungry and have no money; here, this is all I have".
 The mayor read the Riot Act; the governor called out the militia, and it restored order.

+Coverage

-To protect morale, the Confederate government suppressed most news reports of the riot itself.
-Many newspapers, however, were keen to report on the trials of the participants themselves, and they usually portrayed those people in an unflattering light, suggesting that they were not actually starving, or that the rioters were mostly "Yankees" or lower-class people, allowing many upper-class citizens to ignore the scope of the problems.
+Prior riots were covered in local papers, often displaying approval of the soldiers' wives participants.
+To protect soldier morale, the Confederate government suppressed most news reports of the riot itself.
+As a result, multiple newspapers even reported the date of the Richmond riot incorrectly.

+Many newspapers, however, did report on the trials of the participants themselves, and they usually portrayed those people in an unflattering light, suggesting that they were not actually starving, or that the rioters were mostly "Yankees" or lower-class people, allowing many upper-class citizens to ignore the scope of the problems.
+This was to create a barrier between the previous coverage of wealthy white women being contributive towards the war, and the poor-class who loot, "subvert[ing] the woman's war story."

+Some reports focused solely on the looting of unnecessary items, not mentioning the mainly targeted items of food, suggesting ulterior motives, and referring to some of the "unworthy poor" as "subhuman, unsexed viragoes".
 However, that only served to deepen the feelings of resentment and injustice among the lower classes, leading to the sentiment that the Civil War was "a rich man's war, but a poor man's fight".

-In Richmond, measures were undertaken to alleviate starvation and inflation for poor people, and special committees were held to classify "worthy poor" from "unworthy poor"; the city then opened special markets for "worthy poor" citizens to purchase goods and fuel at significantly reduced prices.